 The accompanying consolidated financial statements are prepared assuming the Company will continue as a going concern.
-At March 31, 2021, the Company had an accumulated deficit of $14,681,695, negative working capital of $33,271 and net loss of $803,142 during the three months ended March 31, 2021.
-These factors raise substantial doubt about the Company’s ability to continue as a going concern for one year from the issuance of the financial statements.
+At December 31, 2016, the Company had an accumulated deficit of approximately $4,601,406, working capital of approximately $81,490 and net loss of approximately $2,589,923 during the year ended December 31, 2016.
+These factors raise substantial doubt about the Company’s ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent upon obtaining additional capital and financing.
 Management intends to attempt to raise additional funds by way of a public or private offering.
 While the Company believes in the viability of its strategy to raise additional funds, there can be no assurances to that effect.
-Without additional capital, we will be unable to achieve our business objectives, and may be forced to curtail our operations, reduce headcount, and/or temporarily cease our operations until requisite capital is secured.
 The consolidated financial statements do not include any adjustments relating to classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.